kemenril/iR-APRSISD/README.md

    * Optionally, install the config file in /etc.  You can otherwise leave it in the current directory.

-   * Run the daemon.  it should begin to scan your KML feed.
+   * Run the daemon.
+It should begin to scan your KML feed.